 Sergei Magnitsky discovered what he thought was a massive tax fraud.
 He believed that officials had wrongly awarded a $230m (£145m) tax refund, which had ended up in criminal hands.

 But the bureaucrats and policemen he accused turned the tables on him.
 He was arrested, and a year later he died in prison after a severe beating and months of medical neglect.

 His fate contrasts with that of Olga Stepanova, the woman who authorised the tax refund.
 She is one of a group of officials who suddenly became very rich.

 Her mother-in-law is now the registered owner of an ultra-modern country house outside Moscow worth an estimated $20m, and her husband owns luxury villas in Montenegro and Dubai.

-She says the money came from her husband's business, but their annual joint tax returns show an income of around $38,000.'No conscience'
+She says the money came from her husband's business, but their annual joint tax returns show an income of around $38,000.